xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/rationals.md

 With all metadata available in the packages, and the full configuration also saved as metadata, it is very easy to recreate the project from a script, and integrate the project build into a Continuous Integration systems (like GitHub Actions, or Jenkins/Hudson), greatly simplifying the definition and use of unit tests.

-## Why XCDL? (the long version)
+## Why xCDL? (the long version)

 As the complexity of embedded system grows, it is more and more difficult to put together multiple components with lots of dependencies and configuration options.

-To address this problem, XCDL defines and implements a component framework, as a set of metadata and a collection of tools specifically designed to support **multi-variant cross-building embedded system images** based on reusable components.
+To address this problem, xCDL defines and implements a component framework, as a set of metadata and a collection of tools specifically designed to support **multi-variant cross-building embedded system images** based on reusable components.
 This component framework is extensible, allowing additional components to be added to the build system at any time.

-Although designed to meed the requirements of building embedded applications, XCDL should be generic enough to be used to build regular applications/libraries too.
+Although designed to meed the requirements of building embedded applications, xCDL should be generic enough to be used to build regular applications/libraries too.

 ### Multi-variant

-In the XCDL context, _multi-variant_ covers the following:
+In the xCDL context, _multi-variant_ covers the following:

 * multiple processor architectures (like ARM Cortex-M), with multiple sub-architectures (like M3, M4, M0), multiple manufacturer families (like STM32F1, STM32F4), multiple sub-families (like STM32F10x Connectivity Line) and multiple devices (like ST STM32F107VG);
 * as an extension to architectures, synthetic architectures, like POSIX, can also be considered targets, mainly used to run test cases;